iamwrong/knowledge_sharing/software_documentation/README.md

 If you are working on a public API or shared library your quality standard should be ~~double~~ triple the usual.

-Avoid naming that collide with well known concepts: eg. java interfaces, concepts from the real world, software pattern names; For example, if a class has factory in the name, it is expected to be an implementation of the factory software pattern, however having factory in the name is not a requirement to implement that software pattern.
+Avoid naming that collide with well-known concepts: eg. java interfaces, concepts from the real world, software pattern names; For example, if a class has factory in the name, it is expected to be an implementation of the factory software pattern;
+however the naming is not a requirement to implement any software patern.

-Please do not overuse software patterns, software patterns are supposed to make the code easy to understand (and by transitivity maintain); they should not to be used to add unnecessary complexity.
-There a full list of [Anti Patterns].
+Please do not overuse software patterns, software patterns are supposed to make the code easy to understand (and by transitivity maintain); they should not be used to add unnecessary complexity.
+There is a full list of [Anti Patterns].